Vyral/mark-adams/_posts/2022-03-28-march-update-for-richmond-real-estate.md

 * New listings are up slightly from 1,795 to 1,907 year over year.
 That’s a good sign.

 * Closed sales are down from 1,475 to 1,314 year over year.
-The reason for this is two-fold.
+The reason for this is twofold.
 Inventory is obviously putting a constraint on things, but a lot more buyers are backing out of contracts these days because they’re having to make such crazy, competitive offers to win.

-* The average days on market remain flat at around six days.
+* The average days on market remains flat at around six days.

 * The list-to-sale price ratio for the average home is up from 100.9% to 102%.
 This tells us houses are selling for more.